VfB Stuttgart have muscled their way into a good position for UEFA Champions League qualification, but Bayer Leverkusen have dropped off the pace.

 Which Bundesliga teams are competing for a place in Europe next season?

-With a little over two months of the 2025/26 Bundesliga campaign left to play, the race for the European places is hotting up.
+With only three games left of the 2025/26 Bundesliga campaign to play, the race for the European places is heating up.

-Bayern Munich are already closing in on a place in the UEFA Champions League next season, but several other clubs are intent on joining Germany’s record champions at Europe’s top table via a top-four finish.
+Bayern Munich and Borussia Dortmund have secured their place in next season's UEFA Champions League, but several other clubs are intent on joining Germany’s powerhouses at Europe’s top table via a top-four (or potentially top-five) finish.

-UEFA Europa League and UEFA Conference League spots are also at stake, with seventh place potentially enough to secure continental football in 2026/27.
+UEFA Europa League and UEFA Conference League spots are also at stake, with seventh place now also enough to secure continental football in 2026/27.

 So which teams are involved?
 We have the lowdown on the contenders…